srsidd/srsidd/README.md

 ### Hi there 👋

+I'm a full stack robotics software engineer (Yep, I coined that) Currently employed at Oceaneering in the New Product Development group.
+Outside of robotics, I enjoy running, ramen and reading.

 <!--
 **srsidd/srsidd** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.